toba1610/average_simulator/README.md

 ```
 ## topics.json

-This json contains all the topic whichshould be send each interval.
+This json contains all the topics which should be sent each interval.
 The json is structured as an array of objects.
-The objects contains the topic path as key and the payload as value.
+The objects contain the topic path as key and the payload as value.

 ### Example: